Overlord: Fellowship of Evil: Development

 A new game set in the Overlord installment was teased by Codemasters through Twitter on March 21, 2015.
 The game was officially announced a month later on April 23, 2015 alongside an official gameplay trailer.
 According to Rob Elser, an executive producer from Codemasters, allowing players to play as an "evil" character has always been a goal for them, and they would like to achieve it through Fellowship of Evil.
 It was considered as a spin-off in the series instead of a proper sequel to Overlord II because the team wanted to introduce some drastic changes to the franchise's formula.
 The team hoped that they can create something "exciting" by introducing new characters, story and other new additions.
 According to the developer, they wanted to add alterations to the game, while remain faithful to the past installments.
 As a result, the world and tone of the game remained unchanged.
 They also brought back returning characters like Gnarl (voiced by Marc Silk).
 In addition, they hired Rhianna Pratchett, the writer of Overlord II, to write the story and plot of Fellowship of Evil.
+She co-wrote the storyline with Carl Johnson.
 The game received strong criticism for not being Overlord 3.
 Pratchett responded by saying that the development of Fellowship of Evil would not diminish the opportunity of Overlord 3 being developed.
 She hoped, that fans can consider it as Lara Croft and the Guardian of Light and Lara Croft and the Temple of Osiris to the major Tomb Raider franchise.

 Overlord: Fellowship of Evil was originally set to be released for Microsoft Windows, PlayStation 4 and Xbox One on September 29, 2015 through a digital format.
 However, it was later delayed to October 20, 2015.
 Players who pre-ordered the game gained access to nine different hats, which are inspired by Team Fortress 2, for their in-game minions, as well as a digital artbook which displays several concept arts of the game.

 Reception

-Eurogamer awarded the game a negative review, saying "Fans hoping for a revival of a cult favourite will be crushed, of course, but sadly newcomers are unlikely to find anything to enjoy either."
-Jim Sterling of The Jimquisition awarded it a score of 1 out of 10, saying "Overlord: Fellowship of Evil has no charm, and is far from entertaining."
-Destructoid praised the game's writing and voice acting, while criticizing everything else, including mindless combat, ugly graphics, wonky camera, boring loot, and bugginess.
+Reactions to the game were largely negative.
+Eurogamer stated in their review: "Fans hoping for a revival of a cult favourite will be crushed, of course, but sadly newcomers are unlikely to find anything to enjoy either."
+James Stephanie Sterling of The Jimquisition awarded it a score of 1 out of 10, saying "Overlord: Fellowship of Evil has no charm, and is far from entertaining."
+Destructoid warned fans of the previous games in the series to simply "forget this game ever existed, you’ll be better off having never played it."
+They criticised the "mindless" combat, "ugly" graphics, poor camera controls, superfluous loot mechanics and myriad technical issues, with the writing and voice acting being the game's only redeeming qualities.